iTwin/itwinjs-core/docs/changehistory/NextVersion.md

 ## Common table expression support in ECSQL

 CTE are now supported in ECSQL.
 For more information read [Common Table Expression](..\learning\CommonTableExp.md)

+## Breaking API change in quantity package

+The alpha interface `ParseResult` has changed to `QuantityParserResult` which can either be a `ParseQuantityError` or a `ParsedQuantity`.
+New static type guards `Parser.isParsedQuantity` and `Parser.isParseError` can be used to coerce the result into the appropriate type.